When Permanent Leadership Isn’t the Immediate Answer

 The most common error boards make is looking for the exact same traits they would require in a ten-year, permanent corporate executive.
 The psychology of a successful interim leader is entirely distinct.

-• Primary Focus: While permanent executives focus on long-term legacy, cultural embedding, and steady organic growth, interim leaders prioritize immediate stabilization, objective assessment, and swift execution.
+• Primary Focus: While permanent executives focus on long-term legacy, cultural embedding, and steady organic growth, interim leaders prioritise immediate stabilization, objective assessment, and swift execution.

-• Career Motivation: Permanent leaders look for upward organizational mobility and equity incentives.
+• Career Motivation: Permanent leaders look for upward organisational mobility and equity incentives.
 Interim executives are motivated by the thrill of the fix, professional autonomy, and high-impact delivery.

 • Relationship to Status Quo: A permanent hire must be cautious and consensus-driven to protect long-term internal alliances.
 An interim leader remains objective and independent, willing to make unpopular but vital decisions.